Chrisu02/FlowOverlay/README.md

 they take from the overlay first, then the base app.

 What you have to do is to take the resources from [https://github.com/Chrisu02/FlowOverlay/tree/master/resources/res](this) link and edit those pictures.

+Depending on the Headunit Resolution you have to make the images at a specific Resolution for optimal display quality.
+`drawable-mdpi` - for 1280x480 Display resolution, tile icons have to be 128x128 pixel, Background Images 1280x480 pixel.
+`drawable-hdpi` - for 1920x720 Display resolution, tile icons have to be 192x192 pixel, Background Images 1920x720 pixel.
+`drawable`      - for other Display resolution, tile icons should to be 512x512 pixel, Background Images should be same as Display resolution.

-If you're editing in a folder named `drawable`, make sure that the folder in `resources/res` has that folder and named correctly, with the file.
+If you're editing in on of the `drawable` folders, make sure that the folder in `resources/res` has that folder and named correctly, with the file.

 Do not put in unedited files because bloating up the overlay is not ideal.

+Remove all not changed files from all `drawable` folders which should not be compiled.

+It is also possible to edit Tile Names, for this there is a preset at `resources/res/values` which can be changed.
+If you want to rename tiles in a different language you need to rename the folder to your specific language.
+For example to change german language you need rename it to `values-de` or for italian language to `values-it`

 Once you're done, follow these next steps to compile.